Explainer: How smartphone apps can help 'contact trace' the new coronavirus

 Meanwhile, dozens of efforts to develop contact tracing apps are underway around the world, many led by government research institutes and health authorities.
 In Europe, for example, a German-led effort is aiming to rally other European countries behind a technology platform that could support contact tracing apps across the 27-member EU.
 But several other European countries are pursuing their own apps.
 An effort is also underway in the United Kingdom.

-The United States government has yet to promote an app, but at least two university research groups and one ad-hoc software development are trying to gain endorsements from state and local bodies.
+The United States government has yet to promote an app, but at least two university research groups and one ad-hoc software development team are trying to gain endorsements from state and local bodies.

 The two companies said they were concerned about competing approaches and agreed to develop tools, to be released in May, that will enable apps to “handshake” with one other.
 They also address battery drain and other issues that have limited the utility of some early apps.